Farhan-rashid10/E-Learning/README.md

 # E-Learning

-EduLMS is a modern Learning Management System designed to provide educators and students with a seamless and interactive learning experience.
+E-Learning is a modern Learning Management System designed to provide educators and students with a seamless and interactive learning experience.
 It offers a variety of tools and features to facilitate online education, course management, and student engagement.

 ## Features